mohan22009105/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

-# Experiment No: 1B- Data Types – Pfloat value with two decimal places
+# Experiment No: 1B- Data Types – float value with two decimal places

 ## AIM
 Write a Python program to assign a float value with two decimal places to a variable and display it.